 Market risk in EBK will normally take the form of interest-rate risk in the bank portfolio (net interest income) which arises because of differences between fixed interest rates on assets and liabilities, in addition to the credit-spread risk which the company accepts when investing in securities (the securities portfolio).
 The company aims to maintain a low to moderate market risk.
-The company has borrowings in foreign currencies, but all significant currency risk related to borrowing is hedged through derivatives.
-The securities portfolio must not accept unsecured currency risk, or equity and property risk.
+The company has borrowings in foreign currencies and all significant currency risk related to borrowing is hedged through derivatives.
+The securities portfolio must not accept unsecured equity or property risk.

 The total risk parameter for interest-rate and credit-spread risk in the balance sheet is five per cent of the company's core tier 1 capital.
-Overall interest-rate risk in the total balance sheet may not exceed 0.5 per cent of the company's core tier 1 capital.
+Overall interest-rate risk in the total balance sheet may not exceed 0.75 per cent of the company's core tier 1 capital.
 The individual investment must not have an interest rate fixed for longer than one year, and the maximum limit for the average duration of the whole liquidity portfolio is 0.3 years.
 The residual time to maturity for the individual security must be less than 3.5 years, and the average residual time to maturity must be less than two years.

-Interest-rate risk is stress-tested, in line with the FSA's methodology,13 by looking at a parallel shift of two percentage points in the interest-rate curve.
-Credit-spread risk is stress-tested on the basis of the FSA's method for spread risk14, which builds on the methodology in Solvency II for insurance undertakings.
+Interest-rate risk is stress-tested by looking at a parallel shock up/down of two percentage points in the interest-rate curve, in line with the FSA's methodology, 14 as well as a steepener/flattener shock (short rates down/up and long rates up/down) in the interest-rate curve where the difference between short- and long-term rates changes by two percentage points.
+Credit-spread risk is stress-tested on the basis of the FSA's method for spread risk 15, which builds on the methodology in Solvency II for insurance undertakings.